shiragg1/icr-cw-dnn/README.md

 ```
 This will print out the arrays and their shapes.
 If you opted to download only one of the data sets you will have to edit the data-check.py file to only check for that data set.

 Now to run the neural network.
 Set the correct path in cw-dnn.py and set the four data files to the file you wish to run.
-Then run,
+Then run:

 ```bash
 chmod +x cw-dnn.py